yegor256/0pdd/README.md

-Then, add [@0pdd](https://github.com/0pdd) GitHub user as a [collaborator](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/) with read-only access to your repository.
+Then, add [@0pdd](https://github.com/0pdd) GitHub user as a [collaborator](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/) to your repository, if it's private
+(you don't need this for a public repository).

 Then, add a `@todo` [puzzle](http://www.yegor256.com/2009/03/04/pdd.html) to the source code (format it [right](https://github.com/teamed/pdd)).